Are you afraid to release your songs because you don’t think your mixes are good enough?

 But you can't help but wonder whether you can make it better…

-You just want to know if you're doing the right things the professionals do to their commercial productions.
+Wouldn’t you want to know if you're doing the right things the professionals do to their commercial productions?

 If that sounds like you, you're in luck.